New Measles Case With Exposure at Newark Airport Prompts a Reinforced Warning from State Health Officials

 The best way to prevent measles is with the MMR shot (measles, mumps, rubella), which is usually given in two doses, according to the Centers for Disease Control and Prevention: the first is at age 12 to 15 months, and the second is at age 4 to 6; your kids can get the second dose at least 28 days after the first, if you’re worried about the current outbreak.
 This applies to adults as well.
 Babies who will be traveling internationally could get their first dose as soon as 6 months; consult with your pediatrician.

-Dr. Kaitlan Baston, NJ health’s commissioner, spoke with NBC, noting that if you are unvaccinated and come in contact with measles you can get vaccinated within 72 hours and it may help lessen your exposure.
+Dr. Kaitlan Baston, NJ health’s commissioner, spoke with NBC earlier this year, noting that if you are unvaccinated and come in contact with measles you can get vaccinated within 72 hours and it may help lessen your exposure.

 In New Jersey, the latest information from 2023 shows that for kids ages 13-17, 90.4 percent are vaccinated with two doses of MMR.
 And colleges in NJ have a 96.4 percent immunization rate for students for MMR, hepatitis B and meningitis.

-Of the 93 total cases reported across the country so far this year, 28 are under age 5, 48 are age 5-19, 15 are older than 20, and two don’t have their age known, according to the CDC.
-Studies show that 95 percent of the cases are among kids and adults who had not received the MMR vaccine or whose vaccination status is unknown.
+According to the CDC, studies show that 95 percent of the cases are among kids and adults who had not received the MMR vaccine or whose vaccination status is unknown.

-With Spring Break coming up, parents should be particularly cautious.
-NJDOH experts urge all New Jersey residents planning to travel, regardless of the destination, to be current on all routine and travel vaccinations, especially MMR.
+NJDOH experts urge New Jersey residents who are planning to travel, regardless of the destination, to be current on all routine and travel vaccinations, especially MMR.
 You can check with the country where you are traveling for other vaccines you may need, such as for malaria, smallpox, hepatitis or polio.

 You can check the CDC website every Friday for updates on the measles outbreaks.
 The American Academy of Pediatrics has been posting updates as well, including its New Jersey chapter.